SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </html>
 ```

-The above code loads your custom stylesheet `custom.css`, Bootstrap's CSS & JavaScript as well as Bootstrap's JavaScript dependencies (jQuery & Popper.js) into `index.html`.
+The code above loads your custom stylesheet `custom.css`, Bootstrap's CSS & JavaScript as well as Bootstrap's JavaScript dependencies (jQuery & Popper.js) into `index.html`.

 **Note:** It is important to link your own CSS stylesheet *after* Bootstrap's if you wish to override any of the default classes.

+> **PROTIP**</br>
-> **PROTIP**<br>Although most tutorials online put the `<script>` tags inside `<head>`, it is often practiced by experienced developers to put these bad boys just before your closing `</body>` tag.
-The reason you'd want them at the end is that you want to make sure the page content loads first, speeding up the render and also avoiding unresponsive stalls due to downloading of larger scripts.
+> Although most tutorials online put the `<script>` tags inside `<head>`, it is often practiced by experienced developers to put these bad boys just before your closing `</body>` tag.
+The reason you'd want them at the end is because you want to make sure the page content loads first, speeding up the render and also avoiding unresponsive stalls due to downloading of larger scripts.

 ## Task 2 - The Grid System